kadimisetty/action-hero/README.md

 exceptions in `action_hero` are also of type `argparse.ArgumentError` and causes system exit as well.
 More information can be found in [PEP 389](https://www.python.org/dev/peps/pep-0389/#id46).
-Since this is expected behavior, I recommend you allow exception and let it display usage information and exit.
+Since this is expected behavior, I recommend you allow this exception and let it display usage information and exit.

 ### Arguments accepting multiple values